maxdollinger/daylight-alarm-clock/README.md

 }
 ```

-PUT: toggles the alarm on/off
+PUT: toggles the sleep timer on/off

 POST: expects an JSON object with the key "time" and a value with the time in after wich the light will be off in ms.
 ```